Author: Melanie Wallace

 I had a difficult time gathering my thoughts and deciding how I wanted to rate this book.
 When I closed the book after the final page, I wasn’t even sure whether or not I liked it.
 The primary reason for this was because I spent most of the book wondering where the story was going and waiting for the plot to start taking shape, which didn’t really happen until the end.
 The book appeared to start off strong, with Mabel taking in a teenage mother abandoned by an older gentleman, but from there the story just sort of meanders.

 The narrative jumps from character to character, talking about their lives and what led them to where they are.
 After a while, the story is barely about June and baby Luke, or any character in particular, with several stories running alongside each other.
-There were a few romances going on between characters, and all of them made me ask why all of them seemed to involve an older man and under-aged women?
+There were a few romances going on between characters, and all of them made me ask why all of them seemed to involve an older man and under-aged woman?
 I didn’t find any of them all that romantic, just mildly uncomfortable.

 The book spends such a lengthy amount of time introducing and talking about characters it carried on almost to the 70% mark.
 All of the characters were interesting, and some I could even find believable, but after a while it just kind of got overwhelming.
 Characters talked about at length earlier in the novel basically disappear except for a few scenes at the end, and it makes me wonder why they are even there at all, or why I spent so much time reading about them.
 The ending focuses on a character that is barely present throughout most of the novel but connects to June and the baby.

 The prose was beautiful but at times confusing and heavy-handed and became tiresome to read.
-There was a plethora of run-on sentences that carry on for the entire length of a paragraph.
+There were a plethora of run-on sentences that carry on for the entire length of a paragraph.
 The writing is almost overly descriptive, and sentences were so heavily spliced with commas that things get convoluted.
 I had to re-read several of these blocks of text a few times just to make sense of it.
 There were also no quotation marks to denote the beginning of a conversation, which wasn’t the end of the world since the speaker was usually noted after, but this style was still not favorable.
 The pacing is dreadfully slow.
 I got into the story at certain points, but it was the type of book that I could read for a chapter, then put it down and forget about it for a week.

-The sentiment I got from this boiled down to the idea that happiness, love, and healing is always possible, even for those of us that are the most damned.
+The sentiment I got from this boiled down to the idea that happiness, love, and healing are always possible, even for those of us that are the most damned.
 I love this idea, but it just felt like it was executed poorly and made the whole book and its characters, as interesting as they were, feel like they lacked any real substance.
 I wanted to like this book a lot more than I did but I just didn’t enjoy it.